A stochastic perturbation approach to nonlinear bifurcating problems: Conclusions and Perspectives

 Therefore, we show that such an intrusive stochastic approach overcomes an important issue arising in the computational bifurcating context, as it does not require prior knowledge about the solution branches to give back valid information about the solution manifold.
-Indeed, in the non-intrusive case with continuation methods, to compute samples of the non-unique parametric solution some prior information about the bifurcating behavior is required to be embedded in the sampling strategy.
+Indeed, with classical continuation methods, retrieving samples of the non-unique parametric solution requires some prior information about the bifurcating behavior.
 This precaution is essential to allow the numerical solver to converge to different branches, and thus to provide a complete overview of the solution manifold via a meaningful and representative ensemble of admissible configurations.
 As a result, SSFEM offers a significant advantage by being independent of problem-specific initialization, while still providing a precise representation of the complete solution manifold.
 In particular, in this work, we address the computational study of its performance in the case of the pitchfork bifurcation.
 We refer to future works for additional investigations on the method's behavior and reliability with different types of bifurcations.

-On the other hand, from a strictly computational point of view, the SSFEM intrusive approach is expensive due to the dimension of the system to be solved for high polynomial degrees.
-This poses new computational challenges, which can be mitigated through ad-hoc convergence strategies and preconditioning methods, as shown in previous works also addressing the Navier-Stokes equations \cite{sousedik2016, Lee2019}.
-Therefore, important improvements could be achieved, enabling faster computation of higher order coefficients and allowing for the analysis of more complex behaviors, such as the case of higher Reynolds numbers in the Navier-Stokes setting, where successive bifurcations emerge.
-Solutions to such computational bottle-neck could also be given by the exploitation of well-known reduction strategies different from FEM in the domain space, which could thus be enriched with the PC representation of the probability space and used to solve stochastic PDEs.
+On the other hand, from a strictly computational point of view, the SSFEM intrusive approach is more expensive then a single FEM simulation, due to the dimension of the system to be solved. {This poses new computational challenges, which can be mitigated through ad-hoc convergence strategies and preconditioning methods, as shown in previous works also addressing the Navier-Stokes equations \cite{sousedik2016, Lee2019}. } Therefore, significant improvements could be achieved, enabling faster computation of higher order coefficients and allowing for the analysis of more complex behaviors, such as the case of higher Reynolds numbers with successive bifurcations in the Navier-Stokes setting.